Tetris: The Grand Master: Tetris: The Absolute – The Grand Master 2

 Tetris: The Absolute – The Grand Master 2 was released in 2000, and added additional modes of play.
 One of these new modes is the Master mode, which extends the classic Tetris: The Grand Master gameplay with larger speed increases, more requirements to achieve the M or GM grades, and an additional challenge when the M rank is achieved where the player must survive the credits roll with the additional handicap of the tetrominoes turning invisible upon locking.
 Additional modes include a more casual Normal mode, a Versus mode enhanced with item battles, and a two-player co-op mode.

 An update, Tetris: The Absolute – The Grand Master 2 Plus, added additional modes such as "TGM+", which adds rising garbage blocks to the game field, and "T.A.
 Death" where the game begins at 20G (maximum gravity where blocks appear at the bottom instantly) and every other aspect of the game also speeds up steadily.

+A port based on the Plus version for Nintendo Switch and PlayStation 4 was announced by Hamster Corporation as part of their Arcade Archives series.
+It was released on June 1, 2023.

 Tetris: The Grand Master 3 – Terror‑Instinct

 Tetris: The Grand Master 3 – Terror‑Instinct was released in 2005.
-The game now runs on PC-based hardware, specifically the Taito Type X. The level system has been expanded in many forms with increasingly stricter requirements to reach the Grand Master rank.
+The game runs on PC-based hardware, specifically the Taito Type X. The level system has been expanded in many forms with increasingly stricter requirements to reach the Grand Master rank.
 Modes include Easy, Sakura (a puzzle mode also seen in Tetris With Cardcaptor Sakura: Eternal Heart), the traditional Master mode, and Shirase (an extension of T.A.
 Death with even harsher speed, garbage, and levels beyond 999).
 It also features World and Classic Rules, the former added by Arika due to The Tetris Company's then-recent policy changes.